FypeiH/projex/README.md

 ## 📢 Introduction

-The Project Management Tool is an open-source application designed to help teams plan, track, and collaborate on projects.
+ProjeX is an open-source application designed to help teams plan, track, and collaborate on projects.
 It provides a comprehensive set of features, including task management, team collaboration, and project tracking through an intuitive dashboard.

 ---